Close Encounters with the large-scale

 In the program for 2021, artists work on a large scale—drawings become sculptural, painting becomes a comprehensive installation, and an artwork draws us in through the stone wall and out into the sculpture park.
 A central theme in these new projects is that the artists increase their scale and challenge accepted definitions such as “drawing” and “painting,” drawing becomes three-dimensional, and we enter into paintings and come up onto the art itself.
 Both Begum and Jacobson exhibit artworks that can be described as monumental, but Jacobson’s paintings are simultaneously characterized by the handmade, and Begum’s art, with its repeated forms, encompass the meditative.

-The spring season starts on March 6 with Katarina Löfström's glittering work Open Source (Cinemascope) from 2018 being re-installed in the sculpture park and the last chance to experience Kimsooja's installation To Breathe in the Hay Barn.
+The spring season starts on March 6 with Katarina Löfström's glittering work Open Source (Cinemascope) from 2018 being re-installed in the sculpture park.
 Inside the spacious art gallery, new video works by Löfström are shown.

 Isabel and Alfredo Aquilizan, In Habit, Apr 1–Aug 29